 It’s pretty common for a person to meet this inclusion criteria but have a health issue or other limitation that might jumble up the study findings — things like taking a certain medication, or not being able to make all of the study appointments.
 This is called exclusion criteria and would mean that person isn’t a perfect match.

-Think of it like a recipe: sometimes adding baking soda instead of baking salt can result in a totally different dish.
+Think of it like a recipe: sometimes adding baking soda instead of baking powder can result in a totally different dish.
 So while both ingredients are great, each recipe has very specific ingredients they’re looking for.

 Remember, healthy volunteers are just as important and needed as people with medical conditions.